FreeBSD 11.2+ vm.objects sysctl Kernel Heap Information Disclosure

 The short story of what’s happening, then, is that the kernel iterates over all of the registered virtual memory objects and copies out some information object for each to userland.

-The object the kernel uses to store this information in is a kinfo_vmobject
+The object the kernel uses to store this information in is a

-and is particularly interesting because the call to malloc
+and is particularly interesting because the

-doesn't pass the
+doesn’t pass the M_ZERO

-kernel heap allocator.
+heap allocator.

 If any fields aren’t explicitly set by the logic here, those uninitialised bytes will be copied out to userland.